I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: yellow, red, blue

-I remember hiking there with my family when I was about 6 years old and I can still recall the awesome experience of exploring winding path hidden among enormous boulders.
-I was wondering if maybe some great wizard threw them about, so that people can play hide-and-seek.
+I remember hiking there with my family when I was about 6 years old and I can still recall the awesome experience of exploring winding paths hidden among enormous boulders.
+I was wondering if maybe some great wizard threw them about so that people can play hide-and-seek.

-Szczeliniec Wielki is a small mountain (only 919m), but it's the highest peak in Stołowe mountains (Table mountains).
+Szczeliniec Wielki is a small mountain (only 919m), but it's the highest peak in the Stołowe Mountains.

-It's worth to keep in mind that there's a price to pay for the fact this trail is so easy and picturesque - there are crowds of tourists all year round.
+It's worth keeping in mind that there's a price to pay for the fact this trail is so easy and picturesque - there are crowds of tourists at the weekends and in warm months (May - September).

-To avoid getting stuck in traffic jams it's best to set off as early as possible, preferably on week days.
-Also, it's better to take with us some snack and water, as the prices in Szczeliniec shelter are much higher than in other mountain huts in Poland.
+To avoid getting stuck in traffic jams it's best to set off as early as possible, preferably on weekdays.
+Also, if you plan to travel Poland cheap, it's better to take with you some snacks and water, as the prices in Szczeliniec Mountain Hut are much higher than in other mountain huts in Poland.

-If you would like to stay close to Table mountains, you can find available hotels here:
+If you would like to stay close to the Polish Table mountains, you can find available hotels here:

 Route: Rozdroże Łomnickie parking → Polana w Karkonoszach clearing → Samotnia mountain hut → Strzecha Akademicka mountain hut → Rozdroże Łomnickie parking